GSG-G9/curriculum/coursebook/week-5/learning-outcomes.md

   - Learn how to use Express middleware, for example, to serve static assets

 #### Testing
-  - How to test the routes of your server using Supertest
+  - How to test the routes of your express server using Supertest
   - How and why to set up continuous integration with Travis or a similar tool

-#### Node commands
-  - Shell scripting
-  - Commands 'cat' and 'ls'
-  - The global Process object
-  - Read and Write Streams in Node